YoushanZhang/YoushanZhang.github.io/_pages/research.md

 # Manifold Learning and Shape Analysis
 <hr  size="5">

-<b> Manifold Learning (ML) </b> is an application of differential geometry to machine learning.
-Data points lying on low-dimensional nonlinear manifolds are expected to be highly conforming. <b> ML </b> techniques initially aim to identify the underlying low-dimensional of data from a set of high-dimensional observations. <b> ML </b> has been widely used in data dimensionality reduction, shape analysis, face recognition, activity recognition, object detection and classification, and generative adversarial networks, etc.
+<p align="justify"> <b> Manifold Learning (ML) </b> is an application of differential geometry to machine learning.
+Data points lying on low-dimensional nonlinear manifolds are expected to be highly conforming. <b> ML </b> techniques initially aim to identify the underlying low-dimensional of data from a set of high-dimensional observations. <b> ML </b> has been widely used in data dimensionality reduction, shape analysis, face recognition, activity recognition, object detection and classification, and generative adversarial networks, etc. </p>

 <p align="center">
   <img src="{{site.url}}/images/mani.png" width="60%">